sngular/scs-multiapi-plugin/README.md

 #### Gradle

-In this case we have an extension model to fulfill.
+In this case, we have an extension model to fulfill.
 Similar to the Maven one.

 ```groovy
 openapimodel {